jacquelinegrimm/bioinformatics-scripts/README.md

 - Obtaining the complement or reverse complement of a DNA sequence
 - Translating sequences of DNA/RNA

+### exploratory_analysis.ipynb
+`exploratory_analysis.ipynb` is a Colab notebook demonstrating one approach to exploratory data analysis of microbiome sequencing data.

+#### Features:
+- Exploring data distribution using histograms and box plots
+- Visualizing differences in taxonomic composition with Bray-Curtis dissimilarity and Principal Coordinates Analysis (PCoA)
+- Statistical testing with PERMANOVA

  ### power_analysis.ipynb
 `power_analysis.ipynb` contains code for conducting power analysis during experimental design.